From the Colorado Department of Transportation

 By the 1830s, the northern, or Mountain Branch, of the Santa Fe Trail was the first route into Colorado from the east.
 The trail was a link between New Mexico over Raton Pass to the markets of the Missouri Valley and the trading posts along the Arkansas River.
 In 1821, American pack and wagon trams first plodded along the Santa Fe Trail in southeastern Colorado along the route later used by US 50 and 350.

 As well traveled as the Santa Fe, but not as storied, the Cherokee Trail began on the Arkansas River near the current Arkansas–Oklahoma border.
 French explorers of the mid-18th century were among the first Europeans to follow this route through Colorado.
 The Cherokee Trail branched off the Santa Fe Trail at La Junta.
-From there, the Trail continued up the Arkansas River, then followed Fountain Creek to Colorado City and on through Denver to Virginia Dale near the Wyoming border.
-The Cherokee Trail eventually reached the gold fields near Sacramento, California.
+From there, the trail continued up the Arkansas River, followed Fountain Creek to Colorado City and on through Denver to Virginia Dale near the Wyoming border.
+The Cherokee Trail eventually reached the goldfields near Sacramento, California.